nezinau11/color-split/README.md

 width: 96.00mm
 height: 96.00mm
 ```
 It will write separate images for each color into the same folder it is run from.
-For laser printing add them to a Lightburn project, set the correct physical size for each image as specified by the script, turn on pass-through mode for each of them and set the frequency/speed/power/pulse width parameters for each image for specific color.
+For laser engraving add them to a Lightburn project, set the correct physical size for each image as specified by the script, turn on pass-through mode for each of them and set the frequency/speed/power/pulse width parameters for each image for specific color.

 The process of engraving is not too complex, first quantize/dither the colors of an image to a limited number or use a specific palette to remap the colors.
 Split the image into b&w images of each color using the script and engrave all of them.
-For quantizing and dithering/halftoning you can use your favorite image editing software or some specific tool such as [Ditherista](https://github.com/robertkist/ditherista).
+For quantizing and dithering you can use your favorite image editing software or some specific tool such as [Ditherista](https://github.com/robertkist/ditherista).

 Here are a few sample color engravings on 10x10cm titanium metal plates using a MOPA Fiber laser.
+The colors in these images are thin layers of oxides formed using a laser.

 <img width="30%" height="30%" alt="" src="https://github.com/user-attachments/assets/c1328cbd-c2de-4b45-8292-c76edf5a41ac" />